Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 If you wish, it is also interesting to climb the Sigismund Tower and see the impressive 16th century bell that was installed in the defensive towers of the complex.

-Walk along Grodzka Street until you reach the Market Square again.
+Walk along Grodzka Street back to the Market Square.

 At the end of the day's tour you return to the Market Square.
-Stay there to see the night illumination and look for a place to have dinner nearby or, if you prefer, on your way back to the hotel.
+Stay there to see the night illumination and look for a place to have dinner.

-Day 2: Kraków's Jewish heritage, from synagogues to ghetto
+Day 2: Krakow's Jewish heritage, from the synagogues to the ghetto

-Many tourists choose the morning of their second day to take a trip to Auschwitz or the Wieliczka salt mines.
-However, in my opinion there is still a lot to see in Krakow, especially if you want to get to know the city in depth.
+Many tourists choose the morning of their second day to take a trip to Auschwitz or to visit the Wieliczka salt mines.
+However, there are still plenty of things to see in Kraków, especially if you want to get to know the city in depth, so the choice is yours.

-In case you decide to finish seeing the city, I've booked the Jewish Quarter and the remains of the city's notorious ghetto for the second day.
+In case you decide to finish seeing the city, I've booked the Jewish Quarter and the remains of the city's notorious ghetto for this second day.

 Book the Auschwitz tour